 Best of luck in finding a passionate and practical therapist that will be an ally, supporter and inspiration on your path!
 You deserve it.

-Philipe L. Harrington, MFT works with queer, trans & poly individuals and couples who are longing to embody the transformation we need to create social justice.
-Through somatics and expressive arts therapies, Philipe’s clients heal once useful, yet ultimately limiting, patterns of protection from trauma and social inequality.
-Philipe supports people to access more choices, creativity, and skills for personal wellness and collective liberation.
+Phillippe Citrine, MFT (formerly Philipe Harrington) works with queer, trans & poly individuals and couples who are longing to embody the transformation we need to create social justice.
+Through somatics and expressive arts therapies, Phillippe’s clients heal once useful, yet ultimately limiting, patterns of protection from trauma and social inequality.
+Phillippe supports people to access more choices, creativity, and skills for personal wellness and collective liberation.